jneen/jneen.net/content/posts/2013-01-19-the-rolling-jubilee.md

 I'm going to start tithing to the [Rolling Jubilee][].
 For some background, these people are buying debt on secondary markets (the same ones that caused the housing crash a few years ago), but instead of sending them to a debt collector, which is what's typically done, they simply forgive the debt.
 This is an awesome idea and an awesome project.

 Because the debt they buy is "subprime", this means two things: first, they can buy it cheaply (they say $1 for $20 of debt), and second, it's probably not "luxury debt".
 Most likely, this debt is from loans used to pay for housing and medical expenses.
 And from David Graeber's book *Debt: the first 5,000 years*, its clear that debt taken under duress leads to Bad Things&copy;.
-It encourages an additude of commodification -- desperate commodification.
+It encourages an attitude of commodification -- desperate commodification.
 A person with debt taken under duress is desperate to transform everything around them into money; often by violence.

 <!--fold-->